Why should I pay for a name when I can just get drunk and play Scrabble to come up with something unique?

 What are your fees?

 Our fees vary by the project.
-For a quote, please book a meeting.
+Here are our current packages.

 What’s your process?